-- 164.11 In addition to breaches of specific provisions of the FEI Rules and Regulations, the following is a list of other offences that the FEI may sanction: - (a) Incorrect Behaviour; - (b) Abuse of Horse; - (c) Acts defined as criminal by the national law and/or Swiss law ("Criminal Acts"); - (d) Fraud of any kind; - (e) Violence; - (f) Failure to cooperate with an investigation undertaken by, or on behalf of, the FEI; - (g) Conduct that brings the FEI and/or equestrian sport into disrepute, i.e. conduct that causes the public opinion of the FEI and/or equestrian sport to be diminished. - (h) Breach of the FEI Code of Ethics; - (i) Breach of the FEI Code of Conduct on the Welfare of the Horse; - (j) Breach of the FEI Code on the Manipulation of Competitions; - (k) Breach of the FEI Officials Code of Conduct; - (I) Breach of the FEI Safeguarding Policy against Harassment and Abuse.
+- 164.11 In addition to breaches of specific provisions of the FEI Rules and Regulations, the following is a list of other offences that the FEI may sanction: - (a) Incorrect Behaviour; - (b) Abuse of Horse; - (c) Acts defined as criminal by the national law and/or Swiss law ("Criminal Acts"); - (d) Fraud of any kind, including (without limitation) offering or accepting a bribe to perform or fail to perform an act, falsifying documents, procuring false testimony from witnesses, or committing any other fraudulent act to affect the conduct or outcome of disciplinary proceedings or the conduct or results of any Competition/Event; - (e) Violence; - (f) Failure to cooperate promptly, truthfully, completely, and in good faith with an investigation undertaken by, or on behalf of, the FEI, including failure to comply with any Demand; or otherwise obstructing, delaying, frustrating, or otherwise interfering with any such investigation; - (g) Conduct that is contrary to the integrity of equestrian sport or that risks bringing brings the FEI and/or equestrian sport into disrepute\or that risks causing, i.e. conduct that causes the public opinion of the FEI and/or equestrian sport to be diminished. - (h) Witness intimidation or retaliation: - (i) Any act that threatens or seeks to intimidate another person with the intent of discouraging the person from the good-faith reporting of information that relates to an alleged violation or non-compliance with the FEI Rules and Regulations to the FEI, any NF, hearing body, or any person/body conducting an investigation by or on behalf of the FEI. - (ii) Retaliation against a person who, in good faith, has provided evidence or information that relates to an alleged violation or non-compliance with the FEI Rules and Regulations to the FEI, any NF, hearing body, or any person/body conducting an investigation by or on behalf of the FEI. - (i) Breach of the FEI Code of Ethics; - (ij) Breach of the FEI Code of Conduct on the Welfare of the Horse; - (jk) Breach of the FEI Code on the Manipulation of Competitions; - (k) Breach of the FEI Officials Code of Conduct; - (+m) Breach of the FEI Safeguarding Policy against Harassment and Abuse-; - (n) Breach of the FEI Social Media Policy